TammoLossau/tammolossau.github.io/_pages/teaching-dossier.md

   - "/td.html"
 ---

-This page serves as a supplement to my job applications.
+This page serves as a supplement to my teaching dossier for job applications.
 Please do not circulate this link to anyone not involved in the relevant job search.
 See also my public [teaching page](http://tammolossau.com/teaching/).

-### Teaching Dossier
+## Teaching Dossier

 *Short version (w/ overview of evals + full info for one sample course)* - Download

 *Long version (w/ complete evals and syllabi for all my teaching)* - Download

-### Syllabi and Evaluations by Course
+## Syllabi and Evaluations by Course

-#### Self-Taught Courses (JHU)
+### Self-Taught Courses (JHU)

 *Themes from the Philosophy of Religion* - Fall 2020 - [Syllabus](/files/syllabus-philreligion-online.pdf)